EtherealEngine/Blockchain-in-a-Box/README.md

 4. Organizations who wish to build blockchains with other organizations and need a standard and conventional way to do so.

-Full GUI managment of a Custodial SideChain
+Full GUI management of a Custodial SideChain

 What are sidechains?
 They are either: